dacba/Stellaris-Signal-to-Noise-Ratio-Macro/README.md

 	- Second step progresses until the change in brightness is less 10% of the brightest pixel
 - Draws an ellipse around the signal dot

-### crazypoly(xi, yi)
+### SNR_polygon(xi, yi)
-- Same as dots except it searches in the NE, SE, SW, and NW directions, and draws a polygon
+- Similar to dots
+- Uses the average difference in change of brightness in a 3 pixel window

 ### derivative()
+- Removed

+### SNR_maximasearch()
+- Searches for the right Noise value via a window of 4 previous count results
+- Starts at the maxima start vairable and moves upward by 5
+- Searches for where the graph becomes linear
-- Creates the first derivative image of the raw image
+- Once the second derivative drops below the maxima tolerance divided by ten, it stops searching
-	- Derivative image only measures positive change
-	- MaxEntropy dark Threshold is used to select the brightest spots
-	- Measure is used to find the maxima
-	- The median value minus 0.5 of the standard deviation is returned

 ### results()
-- Calculates the signal to noise ratio and transfers the results to a storage table
+- Calculates the signal to noise ratio, Relative Signal and Noise, Creates warning codes
+- Saves these results to the Raw table then the Condensed Table